Project Description - Challenges and Our Solution

 Serpentine, a self-powered sensor that is a reversibly deformable cord capable of sensing a variety of natural human input.
 The material properties and structural design of Serpentine allow it to be flexible, twistable, stretchable and squeezable, enabling a broad variety of expressive input modalities.

-We propose Serpentine, a highly stretchable self-powered sensing interface empowered with signal processing to recognize the deformations in its shape.
-This interface is fabricated in a coil-like structure with multiple coaxial layers of silicone, copper and conductive nylon thread.
-Proposing its structural design and specific choice of materials allow mechanical deformations of the interface create time-varying charge distributions between the conductive nylon and copper thread that generate electric signals.
+Serpentine is fabricated in a coil-shaped structure with multiple coaxial layers of silicone, copper and conductive nylon thread.
+Its structural design and specific choice of materials allow mechanical deformations of the interface that create time-varying charge distributions between the conductive nylon and PVA coated copper thread, which generate electrical signals.
 Such signal generation happens based on triboelectric nanogenerator (TENG) phenomenon that works on the conjunction of electrostatic induction and triboelectrification.
 Since, the deformations and consequently, charge distributions lead to power generation, the working principle itself eliminates the need of external power to sense deformations caused by gestural interactions.
 Self-generated signals are then processed through an implemented system including signal processing pipeline that uniquely maps them to actions that created the deformations.
-Our proposing system enables us fulfill our vision to create an interface that is not only self powered but also sensitive to a wide range of expressive input modalities.
+Our system enables us fulfill our vision to create an interface that is not only self powered but also sensitive to a wide range of expressive input modalities.

 Final Appearance of the Sensor